To Fold or Not to Fold: Graph Regularized Tensor Train for Visual Data Completion: Introduction

 Given that tensor folding and local similarity are not compatible to each other, one may suggest imposing local similarity but no folding.
 However, this brings another challenge, which is the large TT/TR core sizes in the model.
-To understand this clearly, let us focus on the TT format, as it is similar for the TR format.
-For a tensor of dimensions $[J_1,\ldots,J_D]$ with TT ranks $\{R_d\}_{d=1}^{D+1}$, the TT format applied to the original tensor contains totally $\sum_{d=1}^D J_d R_d^2$ elements.
+To understand this clearly, let us focus on the TT format, as the case of TR would be similar.
+For a tensor of dimensions $[J_1,\ldots,J_D]$ with TT ranks $\{R_d\}_{d=1}^{D+1}$, the TT format applied to the original tensor contains a total of $\sum_{d=1}^D J_d R_d^2$ elements.
 The problem size is much larger than a folded tensor with number of elements $\sum_{d=1}^D \sum_{m=1}^{M} J_{d_m} R_{d_m}^2$ where $J_d = \prod_{m=1}^M J_{d_m}$ if all $R_d$ and $R_{d_m}$ take similar values, which is often the case.
 Furthermore, TT completion problems are usually solved in an alternative least squares (ALS) manner, which updates the TT cores iteratively by solving a quadratic sub-problem for each TT core \cite{holtz2012alternating,cichocki2017tensor,grasedyck2015alternating}.
-Due to the correlation induced by the local similarity among slices of the TT cores, an inverse of a $J_dR_dR_{d+1} \times J_dR_dR_{d+1}$ matrix is commonly induced in each iteration, which is both space and time comsuming if the tensor is not folded.
+Due to the correlation induced by the local similarity among slices of the TT cores, an inverse of a $J_dR_dR_{d+1} \times J_dR_dR_{d+1}$ matrix is commonly induced in each iteration, which is both space and time consuming if the tensor is not folded.
 This is in contrast to TT completion without the local similarity regularization, in which only $J_d$ matrices each with size $R_dR_{d+1}\times R_dR_{d+1}$ are needed to be inverted, since the frontal TT core slices are found to have no correlation with each other \cite{yu2021robust}.